Queex/arnaq/README.md

 ## Vignettes

+Github, unfortunately, will not display html files properly

 - [Installation](vignettes/installation.html) includes both how to install this package as well as post-installation steps to acquire supporting data.
 - Description of the typical [workflow](vignettes/workflow.html) for ARNAQ.